 I love helping.

-I love being alive when I get to say
+I love feeling alive when I say

 ‘Good things don’t happen to bad people,